 Week beginning: 27th April 2020

-Encourage your child to read daily and complete a comment in their yellow reading record.
-You could also listen to extracts/stories.
-Here are some possible links below:
+Encourage your child to read daily and complete their reading record.

 The children have a Maths and English task set daily and one Topic, Science and Spellings task which can be completed at any point over the week.
 Please scroll down to find the weekly activities at the bottom of this page.

 English: Today you need to complete Task 5: Create it, which follows on from the work you were doing last week on the book ‘Rapunzel’.
 There is an optional template to record your ideas and to write your letter if you wish to use them.
 The letter template has 3 different sized lines to choose from.

 Practise your spellings daily using one of the activities from our school's spelling approach.
 A spelling test will be set on Friday through Purple Mash.